 A neighbourhood pub featuring fresh craft beer, delicious food and live music.

 Located in Kootenay National Park and surrounded by the red walls of Sinclair Canyon.
 Enjoy the miraculous geothermal hot springs.

 Visit Golden's popular, award-winning brewery.

 Experience craft beer amid the rugged beauty of mountainous Revelstoke.

 Boasting the biggest selection of craft beer in Revelstoke.

 Invermere is situated on the shores of Lake Windermere – spend the day at the beach but be sure to explore the shops and artisan galleries downtown.
 Minutes west is Panorama Mountain Resort.
 Radium Hot Springs’ biggest draw is the wonderful mineral hot pools.
 The area also showcases a number of world-class golf courses.
 Revelstoke’s historic downtown includes the Grizzly Plaza, a number of museums and the Revelstoke Mountain Resort offers gondola sightseeing and a mountain coaster.
-And don’t forget about Golden – Whitetooth Brewery just opened its doors in time for 2017’s tourism season.
+And don’t forget about Golden, home to Whitetooth Brewing.

 Produced In Collaboration With